mlochbaum/BQN-Musician/src/theory/scale.md

 ### Counting

-Okay, once we've narrowed things down to subsets of the chromatic scale, it we end up for the first time with a finite number of scales.
+Okay, once we've narrowed things down to subsets of the chromatic scale, we end up for the first time with a finite number of scales.
 How many?
 With the boolean representation this is pretty easy to answer.
 Every length-12 boolean list defines a scale, and every (12-tone octave) scale can be defined this way.
 There are 2 choices for each note (in or out), and they're all independent, so the total number of choices is the product of twelve twos.

         2⋆12